Hall of Fame

 NAOMI RICHES - ROWING HEROINE

-Competed for Harrow at the London Youth Games is disability swimming.
+Competed for Harrow at the London Youth Games as a swimmer.
 The visually impaired athlete resumed her competitive career as a rower and went on to win Olympic gold in the mixed coxed sculls at London 2012, improving on her bronze in the same event in Bejing 2008.
 Winner of eight World Championship medals, including six gold.
 Inducted in 2012.

 JOANNA ROWSELL - WHEELS ON FIRE

 First represented Sutton at the 2004 London Youth Games, where she helped the borough to silver in the cycling.
 Since then, it has been a golden journey.
-Winner of gold in the team pursuit at the 2012 Olympics, she has also won gold at four World Championships and one European Championships.
+Winner of gold in the team pursuit at the 2012 Olympics, she has also won multiple gold at World & European Championships and Commonwealth Games.
 Inducted in 2012.

 ALEX SCOTT - CENTURIAN FOOTBALLER